Should you send us a message via the contact form, we promise to revert within 24 working hours.

 Our customer, a global leading mobile broadband specialist, had to implement a system for localization services that would improve public safety by reducing localization time for 911 calls at a leading US mobile operator.

-However, the project was considerably delayed as the initial provider failed to deliver the Business Software Alliance (BSA) processing tool, a complex and critical software component for this project.
-The components delivered after 2 years of slow progress were very low quality and the deadline of the project was approaching rapidly.
+However, the project was considerably delayed as the initial provider failed to deliver the Base Station Almanac (BSA) processing tool, a complex and critical software component for this project.

 Computaris contribution and solution

-The customer already had a long term partnership with Computaris and they requested our support to solve this crisis situation in order to avoid a new project delay and a major negative impact on the relation with the end customer, the US mobile operator.
+The customer already had a long term partnership with Computaris and they requested our support to avoid project delay and a major negative impact on the relation with the end customer, the US mobile operator.

 Computaris was requested to build the solution from scratch, our client expecting us to deliver in less than 4 months what their previous supplier couldn’t deliver in 2 years.

-After 3 months from our takeover, the end customer (the US operator) requested a complex demo (covering almost 80% of the functionality) that was prepared in record time by our team.
+After 3 months from our takeover, the end customer requested a complex demo (covering almost 80% of the functionality) that was prepared in record time by our team.
 The demo’s success boosted our customer’s confidence in Computaris’ ability to implement the project in the short time available.

 The project was split in two phases: phase one was focused on the delivery of a GUI for cell info visualization and the second phase was dedicated to the integration work.

 Computaris managed to successfully deliver phase 1 of the project from scratch in less than 4 months.
 We delivered an ergonomic and user friendly GUI and also an accurate data processing engine capable of validating all the cells parameters and export them in a unified format compatible with the legacy localization system.